AzdiarGazder/mtexTools/README.md

 ---

 ## How to cite [**mtexTools**](https://github.com/AzdiarGazder/mtexTools)
-- If these scripts and tools prove useful and contributes to published works in any way, please consider an acknowledgement by citing the following reference:
+- If these scripts and tools prove useful and contribute to published works in any way, please consider an acknowledgement by citing the following reference:

 **A.A.
 Gazder, mtexTools: A collated library of additional MTEX functions and their demonstration scripts, Github, accessed Date-Month-Year, <https://github.com/AzdiarGazder/mtexTools>.**